nounsDAO/noundry/README.md

 ### 2. Commit your artwork
 - Noun traits must be submitted as 32x32 pixel PNG images.
 Each image must contain a single trait, which is placed in the correct folder.
 The following trait types are accepted: `heads`, `glasses`, `accessories`, `bodies`.
 - Ensure Noun trait files are named appropriately.
 For example, a file containing a boat head should be called `boat.png`.
 - By contributing to this repository, you release all committed artwork under a Creative Commons license; waiving all copyright and related rights to the artwork.
+Read the contributor license agreement [here](./CLA.md).
 - Use common sense.
 Artwork that is explicit, hateful, or otherwise inappropriate will not be accepted.
 - Only the initial contributor, or a user with the consent of the initial contributor, can replace exising artwork.
 Otherwise, artwork should be added as a separate image.